Best Hit AKG 2

 Best Hit AKG 2 (2012–2018) is the second best-of album by Japanese rock band Asian Kung-Fu Generation.
-It was released on March 28, 2018, alongside two compilation album, Best Hit AKG Official Bootleg "HONE" and "IMO".
-Best Hit AKG 2 contain songs and all singles from 2012–2018 (except "Kouya wo Aruke) and new song, "Seija no March".
-HONE and IMO are playlist created by Masafumi Gotoh around Best Hit AKG released.
+It was released on March 28, 2018, alongside two compilation albums, Best Hit AKG Official Bootleg "HONE" and "IMO".
+Best Hit AKG 2 contain songs and all singles from 2012–2018 (except Kouya wo Aruke) and new song, "Seija no March".
+HONE and IMO are playlist created by Masafumi Gotoh around when Best Hit AKG released.
 HONE has a selection of heavier tracks, whilst IMO version is a mix of “power pop” themed songs.
-Artwork for both album drawn by Gotoh and based The Beatles's red and blue album.
+Artwork for both albums were drawn by Gotoh and were based The Beatles's red and blue album.